Justin Cho

 We develop BotEval, an easily customizable, open-source, evaluation toolkit that focuses on enabling human-bot interactions as part of the evaluation process, as opposed to human evaluators evaluating a static input.

 Hyundong J. Cho, Shuai Liu, Taiwei Shi, Darpan Jain, Basem Rizk, Yuyang Huang, Zixun Lu, Nuan Wen, Jonathan Gratch, Emilio Ferrera, Jonathan May.
-NAACL 2024
+NAACL 2024 [project page]

 Deleting comments and banning users are iron-fisted moderation tactics that can lead to a chilling effect on free speech.
 Instead, conversational moderation aims to guide users to more constructive behavior.
 We investigate whether language models can be effective conversational moderators and thus be effective tools for improving the health of online discourse.